 What Regulators Expect From Modern Merchant Onboarding

 For payment providers, merchant onboarding is not just a customer experience layer.
-It’s a regulated control point where KYB, AML/CTF screening, and audit evidence must be applied consistently from onboarding through ongoing due diligence.
+It is where Know Your Business (KYB), AML/CTF screening, risk assessment, and audit evidence come together to support decisions about whether and how a merchant should be onboarded, with relevant controls continuing through ongoing due diligence.

-What organizations experience internally as compliance friction, regulators experience externally as risk.
-The same manual variability, fragmented evidence, and paper-heavy processes that weaken onboarding controls are precisely what regulators are now pushing the market to eliminate.
+What organizations experience internally as compliance friction can translate externally into risk.
+Manual variability, fragmented evidence, and paper-heavy processes can make it harder to demonstrate that onboarding controls are being applied consistently and effectively.

 Australia’s data brings the magnitude into sharp relief.
 The ACCC’s National Anti-Scam Centre reports $2.03 billion in combined losses in 2024, spread across 494,732 reports.
 While this reflects end-customer harm, it explains why regulators have become less tolerant of weak controls anywhere in the payments ecosystem, including at the point merchants are onboarded.